dustinlacewell/SafeManifest/README.markdown

 SafeManifest
 ============

-*SafeManifest* is a simple object providing easy access to configuration files that are written as Python scripts.
-It will perform the import of the file and provide you attributes that map to the module-level attributes of the config file. *It is safe, only in the fact that missing expected options in the target config return None instead of AttributeErrors.* This allows you to test whether the user has defined certain objects with a conditional instead of a try/except.:
+**SafeManifest** is a simple object providing easy access to configuration files that are written as Python scripts.
+It will perform the import of the file and provide you attributes that map to the module-level attributes of the config file. **It is safe, only in the fact that missing expected options in the target config return None instead of AttributeErrors.** This allows you to test whether the user has defined certain options (module level attributes) with a conditional instead of a try/except.:

     >>> from safemanifest import SafeManifest